NewAlexandria/leadership_readme/interviewing.md

 4. **Lifelong Learning**

   > This is, and always will be, a collegial environment.
 Tech will never stop mutating.
 Keep learning.
+Learn foundations, and then the foundations they're built upon.

 1. **Foxhole**

   > Choose to work with people who you would trust to have your back. (literally, as the metaphor goes) Remember what it takes to succeed as a team, not just as a person.

+  > Work with doers that 'walk through walls' and bend reality.

 1. **Done Done**